 The secondary stage is an accurately machined structure housing linear bearings and a cup-shaped receptacle into which the tip-tilt mechanism supporting the secondary mirror is fitted.
 The cup-shaped receptacle is free to slide in the linear bearings but is spring-loaded against a sapphire ball which forms the tip of a New Focus 8301 Picomotor (a linear piezo-motor).
-This arrangement provides focussing for the cat's eye with a resolution of better than 1 $\mu m$ .
-Focus position is provided by an RDPE Group D6/05000U LVDT non-contact type encoder clamped to the stage which should provide a local repeatability of better than of $\pm 1 \mu m$ and a temperature coefficient of $\pm 0.6 \mu m/^{\circ} F$ .
+This arrangement provides focussing for the cat's eye with a resolution of better than 1 μ m.
+Focus position is provided by an RDPE Group D6/05000U LVDT non-contact type encoder clamped to the stage which should provide a local repeatability of better than of $\pm 1\mu$ m and a temperature coefficient of $\pm 0.6\mu$ m/°F.

-The secondary mirror is glued directly to the face-plate of a commercial Piezosystem Jena PSH-10 tip-tilt actuator.
-This actuator can tilt by ±5mrad in two orthogonal axes, producing shear compensation of up to ±6mm.
+The secondary mirror is glued directly to the face-plate of a commercial Piezosystem Jena PSH-10 tip-tilt actuator, which can tilt \pm 5mrad in two orthogonal axes.
 The tip-tilt stage is mounted directly into the cup-shaped receptacle of the focus stage.
-Because the parallelism of the tip/tilt actuator face-plate and its rear mounting surface is not specified and the wedge angle of the secondary flat may not be able to compensate for this the mirror must be glued to the actuator face-plate such that lateral tilt (in the direction of a line drawn between the centres of the metrology beam apertures in the secondary support ring) is minimised so as not to use much of the tip/tilt unit's dynamic range.
+Because the parallelism of the tip/tilt actuator face-plate and its rear mounting surface is not specified and the wedge angle of the secondary flat may not be able to compensate for this the mirror must be glued to the actuator face-plate such that lateral tilt (in the direction of a line drawn between the centres of the metrology beam apertures in the secondary support ring) is minimised so as not to use much of the tip/tilt units dynamic range.
 Any residual tilt in the vertical direction can be removed by tilt adjustment of the whole secondary stage within the secondary support structure.